WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 No spelled-out term.
 Use uppercase.

 ## untar

+Don't use.
+Instead, use *extract*.

 ## unzip

+Don't use.
+Instead, use *extract*.

 ## upgradable, upgradeable

 Both *upgradable* and *upgradeable* are used in different contexts.